Auto Glass Glossary

 Attaches to the perimeter of the windshield

-way around the glass.
-Normally made of rubber or metal
+the glass.
+Normally made of rubber or metal and should be

 N